 In the Sources page, you must click Start initial build or Start required rebuild in the source Status column to add the source content or make your changes effective, respectively.

 Click Add and Build Source/Save and Rebuild Source when you are done editing the source and want to make changes effective.

-Back in the Coveo Cloud administration console Sources page, you can review the progress of your Jive source addition or modification (see Sources - Page).
+Back in the Coveo Cloud administration console Sources page, you can review the progress of your Jive source addition or modification (see Manage Sources).

 Once the source is built or rebuilt, you can review its content in the content browser (see Inspect Items With the Content Browser).